LinuxBeaver/LinuxBeaver/README.md

 ![image](https://github.com/LinuxBeaver/LinuxBeaver/assets/78667207/2fe6a8ed-e903-432d-ac7c-872200b3eeb8)

-All plugins have source code on their Github page and Github page release section and can be compiled with Ninja and Meson but Windows, Linux and Chromebook users can use preconfigured binaries.
+All plugins have source code and compile instructions on their Github page and Github page release section and can be compiled with Ninja and Meson but Windows, Linux and Chromebook users can use preconfigured binaries.
 Mac users have to compile no matter what as I can't support Mac.
 If you look at the source code of my GEGL plugins you will also find GEGL syntax listed before the code begins.
 If you put this GEGL syntax inside Gimp's "GEGL Graph" filter you can test a plugin of mine in a static position without installing.
 The syntax provided in the source code roughly recreates the plugin.
+It is true transparency, every aspect of what I do is open source so others can learn and create GEGL plugins themselves if they want.

 ## Windows
-.dll file filter binaries go in `C:\Users\USERNAME\AppData\Local\gegl-0.4\plug-ins` or perhaps `C:\Users\AppData\Local\gegl-0.4\plug-ins` then restart Gimp and open GEGL Operations.
+.dll file filter binaries go in `C:\Users\USERNAME\AppData\Local\gegl-0.4\plug-ins` or perhaps `C:\Users\AppData\Local\gegl-0.4\plug-ins` then restart Gimp and open "GEGL Operation".
 You may need to create the folder 'plug-ins` if it does not exist.
 There is a very low chance Windows users will need to reinstall Gimp for plugins to work.
-This low chance is probably caused by having a old version of Gimp. (before 2019)
+This low chance is probably caused by having a old version of Gimp or GEGL as a dependency. (before 2019)

 #### download for Windows here